wordpress-mobile/test-cases/test-cases/gutenberg/buttons.md

 -   Add `Buttons` block
 -   Open link [settings](../resources/button-link-settings.png)
+-   Edit `Link to` field and add link
 -   Switch on `Open in new tab`
 -   Expect `noreferrer noopener` is added automatically in `Link Rel` field
 -   Save the post